m-c-hill/NewBank/README.md

 SENDER_PASSWORD

 Here is an exaple email sent.
-The sender needs to be a Gmail with our SMTP setup for the gmail, however, the receiver could be using any emai service.
+The sender needs to be a Gmail with our SMTP setup for the gmail, however, the receiver could be using any email service.

 <img width="344" alt="Screen Shot 2021-08-10 at 14 12 23" src="https://user-images.githubusercontent.com/68951000/128857110-beb38183-d095-4023-ac05-88290cf7b7ad.png">